SpeedCodeNpo/ng-exercises/README.md

 ## Ng Exercises

 Welcome to Speed Code Exercises
-Starter version for assignment: card-20230623-1548
+Solution version for assignment: card-20230623-1548

 ### Practice goals :

-- Practice lifecycle hooks.
+- Practice the 'ngOn...' lifecycle hooks.
+- FYI: This does not include the 'ngAfter...' lifecycle hooks.

 ## Links